espressomd/espresso/doc/sphinx/run.rst

 where, if :math:`\nu_A=1`, the reaction constant :math:`\Gamma` defines the chemical potential of species A.
 However, if :math:`\nu_A\neq 1`, the statistics of the reaction ensemble becomes equivalent to the grandcanonical only in the limit of large average number of species A in the box.
-It the reaction contains more than one product, then the reaction constant :math:`\Gamma` defines only the sum of their chemical potentials but not the chemical potential of each product alone.
+If the reaction contains more than one product, then the reaction constant :math:`\Gamma` defines only the sum of their chemical potentials but not the chemical potential of each product alone.